Void

 Chat with an AI that understands your project.
 Void indexes your codebase and provides context-aware answers when you ask questions about your code.
 Reference files, functions, and symbols using @ mentions for precise, grounded conversations.

-Inline Completions & Editing
+Inline Completions & Quick Edit

 Full VS Code Compatibility

 As a VS Code fork, Void supports the entire VS Code extension marketplace, themes, keybindings, and settings.
 Import your existing setup with one click and add AI capabilities without any workflow disruption.
+Currently at version 1.99.x based on the latest VS Code release.

 Who Should Use Void?